You may hate every minute of your training, but you shouldn’t quit. You will suffer now but you will live the rest of your life as a champion.

 Here's an illustration of a good cover letter:

-Here is a prime example of a bad cover letter:
+Here is an example of a bad cover letter:

 • Hello!

-I am excited to apply for the position of Personal Trainer at [Company Name].
+I am excited to apply for the position of Personal Trainer at Ernst Fitness.
 As an athletics enthusiast and fitness-minded individual, I believe I can bring my passion and knowledge to your team.

 I have no previous training experience.
 However, I am confident that I can learn quickly and become a priceless asset to the company.
 I have a strong affinity for the sport and possess an unwavering drive to assist others reach their purpose.